trifork/apoteksapp-documentation/asp-pharmacy-api/pharmacy-oauth2-authentication-demo/README.md

-# Pharmacy API on ASP - OAuth 2.0 Authentication Demo Client
+# ASP Pharmacy API - OAuth 2.0 Authentication Demo Client

 This directory contains a demo client that fetches an access token from Trifork Identity Manager.\
 The client then uses this access token to make an API request at the ASP Pharmacy API.\